deepchecks/deepchecks/docs/source/user-guide/tabular/supported_models.rst

 Feature Importance (Optional)
 -----------------------------

-Some checks require the model's
+Some checks uses the model's
 :doc:`feature importance </api/generated/deepchecks.user-guide.tabular.feature_importance>`
-for their analysis.
+in their analysis.
 By default, if available, it is extracted directly from the model via property (``feature_importances_`` or ``coef_`` for a linear model) otherwise it is calculated using |permutation importance|.
 The required format for the feature importance is a pandas series with feature names as index and their corresponding importance as values.